Ogallala Aquifer: Change in groundwater storage

 Ground water levels decline when the rate of extraction by irrigation exceeds the rate of recharge.
-At places, the water table was measured to drop more than 5 ft (1.5 m) per year at the time of maximum extraction.
+At places, the water table was measured to drop more than 5 ft per year at the time of maximum extraction.
 In extreme cases, the deepening of wells was required to reach the steadily falling water table.
 In the 21st century, recognition of the significance of the aquifer has led to increased coverage from regional and international journalists.

 Water conservation practices (terracing and crop rotation), more efficient irrigation methods (center pivot and drip), and reduced area under irrigation have helped to slow depletion of the aquifer, but levels are generally still dropping in areas including southwestern Kansas and the Texas Panhandle.
 In other areas, such as parts of eastern and central Nebraska and of the region south of Lubbock, Texas, water levels have risen since 1980.

 The center-pivot irrigator was described as the "villain" in a 2013 New York Times article, "Wells Dry, Fertile Plains Turn to Dust" recounting the relentless decline of parts of the Ogallala Aquifer.
 Sixty years of intensive farming using huge center-pivot irrigators has emptied parts of the High Plains Aquifer.
 Hundreds to thousands of years of rainfall would be needed to replace the groundwater in the depleted aquifer.
-In Kansas in 1950, irrigated cropland covered 250,000 acre; with the use of center-pivot irrigation, nearly three million acres of land were irrigated.
+In Kansas in 1950, irrigated cropland covered 250,000 acre; with the use of center-pivot irrigation, nearly 3 e6acre of land were irrigated.
 In some places in the Texas Panhandle, the water table has been drained (dewatered).
 "Vast stretches of Texas farmland lying over the aquifer no longer support irrigation.
 In west-central Kansas, up to a fifth of the irrigated farmland along a 100 mi of the aquifer has already gone dry."

 The center-pivot irrigation system is considered to be a highly efficient system which helps conserve water.
 However, by 2013, as the water consumption efficiency of the center-pivot irrigator improved over the years, farmers chose to plant more intensively, irrigate more land, and grow thirstier crops rather than reduce water consumption--an example of the Jevons Paradox in practice.
 One approach to reducing the amount of groundwater used is to employ treated recycled water for irrigation; another approach is to change to crops that require less water, such as sunflowers.

 Several rivers, such as the Platte, run below the water level of the aquifer.
 Because of this, the rivers receive groundwater flow (baseflow), carrying it out of the region rather than recharging the aquifer.

 The $46.1-million Optima Lake dam in western Oklahoma was rendered useless when the dropping level of the aquifer drastically reduced flow of the Beaver River, the lake's intended source of water.